 The Defense Contract Management Agency (DCMA) and its area offices administer, on behalf of the defense and MILDEP acquisition offices, SC contracts at numerous contractor facilities throughout the world.
-It can also provide quality assurance for DCS, if such service is requested and purchased by the foreign government from the Defense Contract Management District-International (DCMDI).
+It can also provide quality assurance for DCS, if such service is requested and purchased by the foreign government through the Defense Contract Management District-International (DCMDI).
 Other services include pre-award surveys, price reviews, and production surveillance.
-DCMA is located within the USD(A&S) organization.
+DCMA is subordinate to the USD(A&S).